darktable-org/dtdocs/content/module-reference/processing-modules/tone-mapping.md

 ---
-title: tone mapping
+title: tone mapping (deprecated)
 id: tone-mapping
-applicable-verison: 3.2.1
+applicable-verison: 3.4
 tags:
 working-color-space: RGB
 view: darkroom
 masking: true
+---

+---

+**Please note that this module is deprecated in darktable 3.4 and should no longer be used for new edits.
+Please use the [_tone equalizer_](./tone-equalizer.md) module instead.**

 ---

 Compress the tonal range of HDR images so that they fit into the limits of an LDR image, using Durand's 2002 algorithm.